La Garenne help wild animals in difficulty.

 Reception of the care center: 9:30 am - 4:00 pm non-stop.
 Outside of these times, we are not able to take in animals.

 The reception is located in the office building.

 Before bringing an animal, please call us on: +41 (0)22 366 11 14

-For most species, it is best to put them in a cardboard box with small holes, in the dark, with a bowl of water and make sure there are in a calm environment, before bringing them to the care center.
+For most species it is best to put them in a cardboard box with small holes, in the dark, with a bowl of water and make sure there is a quiet environment before bringing them to the Care center.
 It is best not to feed the animal before identifying it.
 Forcing an animal to eat could lead to it choking.